DenisPav/Ooze/README.md

 * Contains - `@`

 ## 🗡 Selections
 You can also let Ooze cut the total selections that go out of the `IQueryable<>` instance.
-In order to enable that you need to switch the flag in configurator of `AddOoze()` method.
+In order to enable that you need to switch the flag in configurator of `AddOoze()` method (You don't need to have configuration classes for Selections to work).
 Example of that can be seen below:
 ```csharp
 //ConfigureServices() method in Startup.cs
 services.AddOoze(typeof(Startup).Assembly, opts => opts.UseSelections = true);